 Moving heavy furniture is rarely an easy task.
 It's one that requires strength, patience, and most importantly, some wise planning — especially if you want to avoid any damage to your floors, walls and the furniture itself.
 Avoiding an injury to yourself is a key priority here, too.

 But don't worry, with our helpful tips and tricks, you can make moving heavy furniture a total breeze.
-Whether you're moving into a new home or simply rearranging your furniture, our guide will provide you with all the information you need to move heavy furniture like a pro.
+Whether you're moving into a new home or simply rearranging your current one, our guide will provide you with all the information you need to move heavy furniture like a pro.
 From using furniture sliders to enlisting the help of a friend, we've got heaps of handy advice!
 So let's dive right in, shall we?

 With the right tools and techniques, you can make moving heavy furniture a stress-free experience.
 Here are our top tips: